eromatiya/A-Personal-Arch-Installation-Guide/README.md

 	- `android-udev`: Udev rules to connect Android devices to your linux box
 	- `mtpfs`: A FUSE filesystem that supports reading and writing from any MTP devic
 	- `xdg-user-dirs`: Manage user directories like `~/Desktop` and `~/Music`

-+ utilities for accessing `RAID` or `LVM` partitions,

-	- `lvm2`: Logical Volume Manager 2 utilities (*if you are setting up an encrypted filesystem with LUKS/LVM, include this on pacstrap*)

-+ specific firmware for other devices not included in `linux-firmware`,

-+ software necessary for networking,

-	- `dhcpcd`: RFC2131 compliant DHCP client daemon
-	- `iwd`: Internet Wireless Daemon
-	- `inetutils`: A collection of common network programs
-	- `iputils`: Network monitoring tools, including `ping`

-+ a text editor(s),

-	- `nano`
-	- `vim`
-	- `vi`

-+ packages for accessing documentation in man and info pages,

-	- `man-db`
-	- `man-pages`

-+ and more useful tools:

-	- `git`: the fast distributed version control system
-	- `tmux`: A terminal multiplexer
-	- `less`: A terminal based program for viewing text files
-	- `usbutils`: USB Device Utilities
-	- `bash-completion`: Programmable completion for the bash shell

 These tools will be useful later.
 So **future me**, install these.